olifrost/olifrost.github.io/_posts/2015-03-25-thehomelessperiod.md

 The hashtag became an actual hashtag, and more movements named 'The Homeless Period' started around the world.

-In 2017, we even got a brand to donate hundreds of thousands more

 ![](/blog/thehomelessperiod-2.jpeg)

+In 2017, we got a brand to donate hundreds of thousands of pads.

 Today, the site still receives messages from people everyday setting up new donation schemes.